All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Lift Heavy Things Regularly

-Resistance training 3 to 4 times per week is essential.
+Resistance training 3 to 4 times per week is important.
 Your muscles need a reason to stick around.
 Lifting weights provides that reason by creating microscopic damage that triggers repair and growth signals.
 Without this stimulus, your body sees muscle as unnecessary calorie-burning tissue and prioritizes breaking it down.

 Do Not Over-Restrict Calories

 Ozempic is doing the calorie restriction for you.
 Trying to diet on top of it by avoiding food or skipping meals increases muscle loss risk.
-When you are hungry, eat.
+When you're hungry, eat.
 When food sounds unappealing, at least consume a protein shake or bone broth to maintain amino acid delivery to your muscles.

 Prioritize Recovery